-From busy cities like Bucharest to beautiful Transylvanian mountain towns, to the Black Sea Beaches of Constanta, there is something for every kind of traveler in Romania.
+From busy cities like Bucharest to beautiful Transylvanian mountain towns, to the Black Sea Beaches of Constanta, there is something for every traveler in Romania.
 Nature enthusiasts will love access to endless green spaces, parks, and hikes.
-History buffs will have more tours than they know what to do with and those looking to relax will love the abundance of charming cafes.
+History buffs will have more tours than they know what to do with, and those looking to relax will love the abundance of charming cafes.

 Traveling In Romania Is Affordable

 Traveling in Romania is generally less expensive than in other parts of Europe.
 While it’s possible to go out and splurge on an expensive dinner in any city, you can also enjoy a delicious meal at an inexpensive restaurant for around 40 Lei or 6 Euros.
 Flying to and from Bucharest is also easy on the budget since affordable carriers like Wizz Air and Ryan Air regularly fly there.